Elijas/streamlit-chatbot/README.md

 # Streamlit Chatbot

 This repository contains an example of a chatbot implementation using Streamlit, a powerful open-source app framework for Machine Learning and Data Science projects.

-The chatbot provides a user-friendly interface with a text box field for users to input their queries and receive responses from the chatbot.
+The project provides a user-friendly interface with a text box field for users to input their queries and receive responses from the chatbot.

 ![Demonstration](docs/screenshot.png)

 ## Features

 - Interactive text box for user input
-- Instant response from the chatbot
 - Reset the conversation by refreshing the page

 ## Installation